DanielMartinAlarcon/DanielMartinAlarcon.github.io/_posts/2019-6-8-reproducible-science.md

 * `--name container_name`: Assigns a new name to the container you are about to instantiate.
 * `-p 9999:8888`: Connects port 8888 in the container (where Jupyter is!) with port 9999 on your machine.
-* `-v /path/to/repo_root:/app`: Mounts local folder `repo_root` to the folder `app` in the container.
-Changes in one folder will be reflected in the other.
+* `-v /path/to/repo_root:/app`: Mounts folder `repo_root` on your computer to folder `app` in the container.
+Changes in one will be reflected in the other.
 More importantly, changes in the container will _remain_ in the local folder after the container is closed or deleted.
 That's how our container will export its results to the outside world.

 Your terminal should produce output like this:
 ```